Sign up

 Interpreting Your Integrated Reasoning Score

-The Integrated Reasoning (IR) section is a key part of the GMAT exam.
-It includes unique question types that test your ability to analyze data from multiple sources – a crucial skill in today’s business world.
+The Integrated Reasoning (IR) section is an essential part of the GMAT exam.
+It includes distinctive question types used to measure your ability to interpret data from multiple sources.
+This ability to interpret data from various formats is a valuable skill in a business setting.
 For starters, gain a clear idea of integrated reasoning GMAT syllabus.

 Interpreting Your Verbal Reasoning Score

-Your Verbal score ranges from 0 to 60, but you’ll also see a percentile ranking.
+Your score for verbal reasoning will be on a scale of 0 to 60, but you will also see a percentile ranking.
 You need to understand how many questions there are in GMAT verbal reasoning as well.

 Interpreting Your Quantitative Reasoning Score

-The Quantitative Reasoning score is a crucial part of your GMAT profile.
-It measures your ability to analyze data and use mathematical skills to solve business-related problems.
+The Quantitative Reasoning score represents a key component of your profile as a GMAT test-taker, as this score indicates your ability to analyze data and apply your mathematical skills to business-related questions.
 Make sure to use the right GMAT books for the prep.

-A score in the mid-40s or higher is generally competitive, but always check the average scores for your target business school programs.
+A score in the mid-40s would generally be considered competitive, but be sure to check the average scores for the business school programs you are applying to.
 Remember, the GMAT is computer-adaptive, so you can’t go back for question review during the test.
-This makes strategic test-taking crucial.
-Your performance is compared to a large number of test-takers, so don’t stress if you miss a few tough questions – focus on accuracy and pacing to maximize your score.

 Interpreting Your Analytical Writing Assessment Score